brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+42. **Ready Player One**

+    I blame my friend Mark, because he chose this for us to watch.
+It was just as bad as I thought it would be, but blessedly we could make good jokes throughout.

 41. **Drive Angry**

     There are probably worse Nic Cage movies, but this is the worst one I've